-The classic American game show "Let's Make a Deal" was hosted by Monty Hall and presents contestants with three doors.
-Behind one was a prize and, the other two doors, contained nothing of value (classically, the TV show had a goat).
-Once a player has selected a door, the host (Monty) reveals a losing door and gives the player the chance to swap doors (changing for their original door to only other unopened door).
+The classic American game show "Let's Make a Deal" was hosted by Monty Hall.
+In the game show, Monty presents contestants with three doors.
+Behind one door was a prize and the other two doors contained nothing of value (classically, the TV show had a goat).
+Once a player has selected a door, Monty reveals a losing door and gives the player the chance to swap doors (changing for their original door to only other unopened door).
 This game show represents how knowing more about a problem can change the probability of success.

-This interactive tool was used the The University of Illinois' 2020 Annual Faculty Retreat and in STAT 107: Data Science Discovery.
+This interactive tool was used the The University of Illinois' 2020 Annual Faculty Retreat and has been used in STAT 107: Data Science Discovery.

-A famous, shocking outcome of statistics is that you need only 23 people in a room to have a greater than 50% chance that two people share a birthday.
-This interactive tool allows you to visually track birthdays in a room to find out how many people are needed until you find two people who are a birthday.
+A famous, shocking outcome of statistics is that you only need 23 people in a room to have a greater than 50% chance that two people share a birthday.
+This interactive tool allows you to visually track birthdays in a room to find out how many people are needed until you find two people who share a birthday.